buraphat-p/sisp-ccadr-transcriptomic-analysis/2_tsne/README.md

 # /2_tsne
 # Introduction
-This objective of this module was to re-plot tsne plot base on output from /2_ccle_cca/code/2_ccle_cca.RMD
+This objective of this module was to re-plot tsne plot with the same setting and seed from /2_ccle_cca/code/2_ccle_cca.RMD

 # How to run this code
 This folder consits of  "/input", "/code", and "/output".
 Place input as in "/input" folder, then run "/code/2_ccle_cca.RMD".
 Final result will be shown in "/output" folder.